 How Much Does MDHearingAid Cost?
 Prices for 2021

-MDHearingAid entry level model starts at $299.00 for a single hearing device and climbs to $799.00 for the their top of the line model.
+MDHearingAid entry-level model starts at $299.00 for a single hearing device and climbs to $799.00 for their top-of-the-line model.
 However, the company often has sales running.
 Check below for the latest deals.
 As of writing, below are the most up-to-date Hearing Aid price list:

 The AIR is the company’s entry-level digital hearing aid.
-A single hearing aid costs $399.99, or $799.99 for the pair.
-Payment plans for the pair are as low as $66.67 per month.
+Single hearing aid costs $399.99, or $799.99 for the pair.
+Payment plans for two hearing aids are as low as $66.67 per month.

 MDHearingAid PRO: [No longer available]

 The PRO is the company’s budget-friendly hearing aid option.
-A single hearing aid costs $199.99, or $399.98 for the pair.
+Single hearing aid costs $199.99, or $399.98 for the pair.
 Payment plans for the pair are as low as $33.33 per month.